 In addition to managing climate risk, we are focused on the opportunities presented by the transition to a low carbon economy.
-Some companies are wellpositioned to provide the solutions needed to reduce greenhouse gas emissions and to adapt to a changing climate.
-These companies can offer compelling, longterm, risk-adjusted investment returns aided by changes in policy, technology and consumer demand.
+Some companies are well-positioned to contribute to, or provide, the solutions needed to reduce greenhouse gas emissions and to adapt to a changing climate.
+These companies can offer compelling, long-term, risk-adjusted investment returns aided by changes in policy, technology and consumer demand.
 Over the last five years, we have provided case studies of both kinds in our responsible investment (RI) and stewardship reports.